How to Build Strong Business Habits

 #8 Get Specific

 Number eight on the list is to get specific with your habits.
-With my book reading habit I just don’t say I want to read.
-Instead I say I’m going to read 10 pages from a business book everyday right after I’m done eating supper.
+With my book-reading habit, I just don’t say I want to read.
+Instead, I say I’m going to read 10 pages from a business book every day right after I’m done eating supper.

 That is a lot more specific and it also lets me know exactly what I need to do and when I need to do it.
-Structure your habits this way and you’ll likely to stick to it.
+Structure your habits this way and you’ll likely stick to it.

-#9 Nothings Perfect
+#9 Nothing Perfect

 Finally, the last tip I want to give is that nothing is perfect when you’re doing this.
 I know it sounds like I got everything figured out but I don’t.
 So don’t give up or quit when things don’t work out the first, second, or even third time.

 The key is to try something and see if it works for you and if it doesn’t adjust it until it does work.
-In my case I’ve found doing time based habits don’t work for me as well as action based habits.
+In my case I’ve found doing time-based habits don’t work for me as well as action-based habits.
 Reading 10 pages a day works much better than reading 15 minutes a day.

 I also starting to test this when it comes to exercising and the same thing happened as well.
-However I’m in the process of trying a specific workout routine that I need to complete versus working out for 30 minutes.
+However, I’m in the process of trying a specific workout routine that I need to complete versus working out for 30 minutes.

 What Kind of Habits have You Developed